Susan Wright (murderer)

 Susan Lucille Wright (born April 24, 1976) is an American convicted murderer from Houston, Texas, who made headlines in 2003 for stabbing her husband, Jeff Wright, 193 times in an act of mariticide and then burying his body in their backyard.
 She was convicted of murder in 2004, and was given a 20-year sentence at the Crain Unit in Gatesville, Texas.
 She was denied parole on June 12, 2014, and July 24, 2017.
 She was granted parole in July 2020 and released from prison on December 30, 2020.

+On April 30, 2026, Wright was arrested in a hit-and-run incident in Harris County.

 Early life

 Susan Lucille Wright was born on April 24, 1976, in Houston, Texas, to Sue Wella (née Tschoepe) and Jimmy Lawrence Wyche.
 At the age of 17, she worked as a topless dancer at Gold Cup for two months.
 In 1997, while working as a restaurant waitress in Galveston, Texas, she met Jeff Wright and they married in 1998 while she was eight-and-a-half months pregnant with their first child.
 In 2002, a daughter was born.
 Mrs. Wright claims that her husband began to abuse her during the first few years of their marriage.